-Around a year ago a blog post went viral about consent.
-The post compared sex to tea.
+A viral blog post about consent compared sex to tea.
 It might seem silly but it sets out in easy terms what consent is.
 It was obviously so educational that social media shared the blogger’s thoughts until a consent hashtag ruled Twitter and Thames Valley Police picked up on the comparison and made a YouTube video:

 An individual was 16 so they were able to consent to sex…